-➢ Findings [∩]6 related to the Yellow Book report and Single Audit report
+Findings related to the Yellow Book report and Single Audit report

-Management letter and comments \square^6 related to less material findings that the CPA feels need to be brought to the attention of the agency
+Management letter and comments related to less material findings that the CPA feels need to be brought to the attention of the agency

-If a local auditee has any questions about their responsibilities regarding their financial statements they should speak to their CPA firm, or call the Legislative Auditor's Local Government Services Engagement Manager \square^7 .
+If a local auditee has any questions about their responsibilities regarding their financial statements they should speak to their CPA firm, or call the Legislative Auditor's Local Government Services Engagement Manager.

 Q. What role does a local auditee's governing board play in agency's management?

-A. A local auditee's governing board provides oversight for the agency's operations (See COSO Internal Control - Integrated Framework8 for a complete discussion of the governing board's responsibilities).
+A. A local auditee's governing board provides oversight for the agency's operations (See COSO Internal Control - Integrated Framework for a complete discussion of the governing board's responsibilities).
 At a minimum, members of the governing board should:

-- > Be familiar with the local auditee's charter, if applicable; and the board's responsibilities contained therein - > Be familiar with the laws and regulations that affect the local auditee - > Be familiar with the local auditee's policies and procedures and approve changes to same - > Receive monthly financial statements, including budget-to-actual statements
+Be familiar with the local auditee's charter, if applicable; and the board's responsibilities contained therein

+Be familiar with the laws and regulations that affect the local auditee

-Review the local auditee's annual audit, review/attestation or compilation report, and ask questions about deficits, findings, and other matters in the report
+Be familiar with the local auditee's policies and procedures and approve changes to same questions about deficits, findings, and other matters in the report

+Receive monthly financial statements, including budget-to-actual statements

+Review the local auditee's annual audit, review/attestation or compilation report, and ask